 The Settings tab allows administrators to set application defaults as well as to adjust various public and private account settings.
 From here, admins can control email and password policies, XBRL and filing settings, member profile displays, and more.
-These settings are all categorized under the sub-tabs described below.
+Settings are categorized under the sub-tabs described below.

 XBRL Namespace Prefix - This field allows you to enter your own namespace prefix for any unique or extended concepts that your company may use.
 Common practice is to use your company’s ticker symbol for this.